-2.1.2.2 Corridor/Project-level CMP
+2.2.2.2 Corridor/Project-level CMP

 During project development, the COATS CMP and Columbia Corridors documents were reviewed to ensure any proposed improvements within the corridor were consistent with these plans.
-CMP strategies were considered throughout the alternative development process for the proposed Carolina Crossroads project, as will be discussed in the next section.
+CMP strategies were considered throughout the alternative development process for the proposed Carolina Crossroads project, and are discussed in the next section.

-Aspects of CMP strategies are currently being considered for incorporation into the RAs.
-The discussion of each CMP strategy will include an evaluation of measures of effectiveness (MOEs) and/or general criteria and FHWA guidance to determine whether each would be incorporated into the alternatives.
+Aspects of CMP strategies were considered for incorporation into the RAs.
+The discussion of each CMP strategy included an evaluation of measures of effectiveness (MOEs) and/or general criteria and FHWA guidance to determine whether each will be incorporated into the project.